What If I Can't Pay My Taxes?

 7 Realistic Tax Options If You Can’t Pay Your IRS Tax Bill

 Do you have a tax bill you can’t afford to pay?
-Are you worried about paying your next tax bill?
+Are you worried and wondering, what if I can't pay my taxes?
 If you ignore the situation, it can get out of control quickly.
 However, the IRS is willing to work with most taxpayers who can’t pay taxes in full.
-Many states have resolution frameworks for taxpayers in need.
+Many states also have resolution frameworks for taxpayers in need.

 To help people who cannot afford to pay their taxes, the IRS and many states offer different resolution options.
 To qualify for many of these options, you must apply and meet specific criteria.